 As these changes are imposed from outside it is easy for affected firms to adopt a position of “we’re doing this because we’ve been told to”.
 So regulators have a role in explaining the rationale behind the changes and how they fit with existing regulatory initiatives.
 A deeper understanding of the regulator’s aims will help companies respond more effectively to new requirements.

 It is also important to recognise that regulatory change can also create opportunities.
 Where the new requirements are relatively modest, the funding allocated to change can enable the development of additional, discretionary activities that may not previously have been possible.
-For example, we are currently working with a UK regulator to move more of its services on-line as part of a legislative change programme.
+For example, we worked with a UK regulator to move more of its services on-line as part of a legislative change programme.

 Consider the impacts on the rest of your change portfolio